alleyinteractive/create-wordpress-plugin/README.md

 happen when running development or production builds.

 Run `composer test` to run tests against PHPUnit and the PHP code in the plugin.
+Unit testing code is written in PSR-4 format and can be found in the `tests` directory.

 ### The `entries` directory and entry points